CHAOJICHENG5/ShuZhiQiHuang/README.md

 ## 🤖 Limitations

-While ShuZhi QiHuang represents a significant advancement in integrated medical AI, several limitations must be acknowledged:
+While ShuZhiQiHuang represents a significant advancement in integrated medical AI, several limitations must be acknowledged:

 - **Medical Responsibility**: This system is designed to assist and educate, not replace professional medical diagnosis or treatment.
 Always consult qualified healthcare providers for medical decisions.
 - **Cultural Context**: While integrating TCM and Western medicine, cultural and individual variations in treatment approaches may not be fully captured.